The multiple holomorph of centerless groups: Our main theorem

 \section{Our main theorem}

 In this section, we shall assume that $G$ is centerless.
 Let $\pi \in \NHol(G)$ and let $f,h\in\mathrm{Hom}(G,\Aut(G)),\, g\in\Perm(G)$ be defined as in Section \ref{prelim sec}.

-Before we state our theorem, let us just explain why the approach to study $\pi$ via the triplet $(f,h,g)$ works particularly well in this case.
-Since $g$ is not a homomorphism unless $f$ is trivial, it could be difficult to understand.
-But now we have the assumption that $G$ is centerless.
-First, the map $\conj$ is then an isomorphism, so by (\ref{h def}) we can pass to the pair $(f,h)$ of homomorphisms without losing any information.
-Second, any subgroup of $\Aut(G)$ containing $\Inn(G)$ must then also be centerless, because
+Before stating our main theorem, let us just explain why the approach to study $\pi$ via $(f,h,g)$ works particularly well for centerless groups $G$.
+First of all, since $g$ is not a homomorphism unless $f$ is trivial, it could be difficult to understand.
+But $\conj$ is now an isomorphism, so by (\ref{h def}) we can pass to the pair $(f,h)$ of homomorphisms without losing any information.
+Second, that